Capture Ideas Instantly with QuickNotes

 Pin a note

 Click the pin icon on any note to keep it at the top of your inbox.
-Pinned notes stay visible regardless of when they were created.
+Pinned notes stay visible regardless of when they were created, and they don't count toward your inbox badge number.

 2